-The fido5100 supports PROFINET real-time (RT) and isochronous real-time (IRT), EtherNet/IP with and without device level ring (DLR), Modbus TCP, and POWERLINK.
-The fido5200 supports EtherCAT and all protocols defined for the fido5100.
-The switches contain software drivers for each protocol.
-The software drivers provide an API for integration with any field device or protocol stack.
+The fido5100 supports the following protocols: PROFINET real time (RT) and isochronous real time (IRT), EtherNet/IP with and without device level ring (DLR), Modbus TCP, and POWERLINK.

+The fido5200 supports the following protocols: EtherCAT and all protocols defined for the fido5100.